VectorWolf/MusicTheoryForProgrammers/README.md

 # Equations I guess?
 <!--- Generated with https://www.codecogs.com/latex/eqneditor.php -->

 Here you can see an alternative method for displaying all common types of triads in integer notation.
 The + in superscript means "Add the root plus this step as an additional note", the minus sign works analogous.
+You may add seperators between the notes for readability.
+Instead of using a valid base 12 root you may write X as a placeholder or a numeral followed by a dot and a d (1.d or 4.d) for indicating a scale degree.

 The subscript "#,%,d,a,s2,s5" symbols are nothing but mere macros as you may know from programming.